ahmetpergamum/scripts/misp_usage.md

 For viewing the module settings:` Administration > Server Settings > Plugin Settings`

+Thre will be no module settings would be seen in web interface if the modules is not started by cli.

 After running misp-modules specified module can be enabled.

 ```
 $CAKE Admin setSetting "Plugin.Import_cuckooimport_enabled" true
 $CAKE Admin setSetting "Plugin.Import_services_url" http://<fqdn>
+$CAKE Admin setSetting "Plugin.Import_services_port" <port-nu>
 ```

 #### MISP modules documentation